codekoch/schooldevice/README.md

 ## Updating
 - Open a terminal
 - su {user with admin rights}
-- change to schooldevice git directory (see install section)
+- change to schooldevice git directory (see installing section)
 - sudo ./install.sh restore (yes to all)
 - After restart all schooldevice installations are gone except of the schooldevice git directory
 - Login, open a termin and change again to schooldevice git directory